· ·

 Are peanut butter energy balls healthy?

 Yes, this recipe uses high-fat ingredients like peanut butter, but it’s a healthy fat.
 Further, fat is essential to make the protein balls satisfying.
-Other important factors to consider when weighing the health benefits of protein balls is the amount of fiber, protein, and sugar.
+Other important factors to consider when weighing the health benefits of protein balls are the amount of fiber, protein, and sugar.

 What is the point of peanut butter protein balls?